emmersive-io/client/README.md

     * PATH=$ANDROID_HOME/build-tools/23.0.2:$PATH
     * `android list targets | grep 22` -> get ID for next line
     * `android create avd -n cordova -t 22 -b google_apis/x86_64`

-#### Android debug from chrome!
-In chrome, you can load the dev tools and point it at the app just like you would normally debug a web page.
-This will give you access to the javascript console, network, dom inspector, etc.

-* Become a developer
-  * Go to settings
-  * About phone
-  * Tab the "Build number" about 7 times
-* Enable debug
-  * Go to settings
-  * Developer Options
-  * Enable "USB debugging"
-* Trust your machine
-  * Plug in phone
-  * Accept prompt on phone
-* Point the debugger at your phone
-  * Bring up dev tools as usual (CTRL+SHIFT+I except on mac)
-  * Click the "..." next the the close(x) button on the top right.
-  * Click "Inspect Devices"
-  * Launch app on phone
-  * Click the app on the device list in chrome